TheCakeIsNaOH/choco-remixer/README.md

 ## What is this?

-This automates some tasks involved in maintaining a private Chocolatey repository, primarily [internalizing/recompiling](https://chocolatey.org/docs/how-to-recompile-packages) select Chocolatey packages.
+This automates some tasks involved in maintaining a private Chocolatey repository.

+Primarily, this is for [internalizing/recompiling](https://chocolatey.org/docs/how-to-recompile-packages) select Chocolatey packages.

+Secondarily, this can check for packages that need to be internalized in a Nexus nuget repository, and internalize them.

 ## Why did I make this?